White House: The White House since the Kennedy restoration

 The White House became one of the first wheelchair-accessible government buildings in Washington, D.C., when modifications were made during the presidency of Franklin D. Roosevelt, who used a wheelchair because of his paralytic illness.
 In the 1990s, Hillary Clinton, at the suggestion of the Visitors Office director, approved the addition of a ramp in the East Wing corridor, affording easier wheelchair access for the public tours and special events that enter through the secure entrance building on the east side.

 In 2003, the Bush administration reinstalled solar thermal heaters.
 These units are used to heat water for landscape maintenance personnel and for the presidential pool and spa.
 One hundred sixty-seven solar photovoltaic grid-tied panels were installed at the same time on the roof of the maintenance facility.
 The changes were not publicized as a White House spokeswoman said the changes were an internal matter, but the story was covered by industry trade journals.

 In 2013, President Barack Obama had a set of solar panels installed on the roof of the White House, marking the first time solar power was used for the president's living quarters.
+He also oversaw the secretive installation of a new bunker intended to replace the World War II-era PEOC during the White House Big Dig.
+Located more than 60 feet underground and built into the bedrock, the bunker was accessible via a private elevator and designed to withstand a nuclear blast, had its own separate airflow system and contained provisions for a group to survive inside for months.

+During President Donald Trump's first term, First Lady Melania Trump renovated the Queens' Bedroom and preserved the East Room floor, State Entrance and Hall marble floors, White House Bowling Alley, President's Elevator, and the historic Zuber wall covering in the President's Dining Room.

-In 2025, President Donald Trump had the East Wing demolished and its surrounding grounds cleared for the construction of a new East Wing containing a state ballroom.
+In 2025, President Trump had the East Wing demolished and its surrounding grounds cleared for the construction of a new East Wing containing a state ballroom above a new PEOC military complex.
+He also had the bathroom of the Lincoln Bedroom renovated.
+In 2026, the North Portico's façade was repaired and restored.